supercollider/supercollider/README_WINDOWS.md

   *Note*: When you build with supernova, an alternative server executable and a supernova version of each plugin is built.
 If you also use the 'sc3-plugins' package, make sure to compile them with supernova support too.
-At the time of this writing supernova could only be built with the MinGW toolchain (both 32- and 64-bit).
+At the time of this writing supernova could only be built with the MinGW toolchain.

   Within SC you will be able to switch between scsynth and supernova by evaluating one of lines below and then booting the server as usual: